Julie Smith, Baroness Smith of Newnham

 Julie Elizabeth Smith, Baroness Smith of Newnham (born 1 June 1969) is an academic specialising in European politics and a Liberal Democrat politician.
 From 2003 to 2015, she was a local councillor on Cambridge City Council.
 Since September 2014, she has been a life peer and a member of the House of Lords.
+She is defence spokesperson for the party.

 Early life

 Smith was born on 1 June 1969.
 From 1980 to 1987, she was educated at Merchant Taylors' Girls' School, an all-girls selective private school based in Great Crosby, Merseyside.
 After taking a gap year, she studied Philosophy, Politics and Economics at Brasenose College, Oxford and graduated with a Bachelor of Arts (BA) degree.
 She then undertook postgraduate study in politics at St Antony's College, Oxford, graduating with a Master of Philosophy (MPhil) degree and a Doctor of Philosophy (DPhil) degree.
 Her doctoral supervisor was William Wallace, and her doctoral thesis was titled "Direct elections to the European Parliament: a reevaluation" and was submitted in 1995.
 Having been awarded a Hanseatic Scholarship, she undertook further study in Hamburg from 1995 to 1997.